 No registration required

 Art Science & Cocktails “Caring Futures edition” is a brainteaser to introduce the concept of how technology might aid, challenge or change our concepts of care and caring in the future.
-The event preludes the art exhibition “Caring Futures” that will be launched fall 2022 at Sølvberget Gallery, initiated by the CARING FUTURES research group at University of Stavanger and i/o/lab.
+The event preludes the art exhibition “Caring Futures” that will be launched in the autumn of 2022 at Sølvberget Gallery, initiated by the CARING FUTURES research group at University of Stavanger and i/o/lab.

 As machine technology, AI and robotics gets embedded into our society this might also affect our most human qualities – our empathy and need to be cared for – and care about.
 How will technology inflict our lives and health industry?
 Are machines smart and – do they really care?